programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 Folium requires attribution for map tiles (the underlying visual representation of the map).
 It supports a wide array of tiles; see the [Leaflet gallery](https://leaflet-extras.github.io/leaflet-providers/preview/) for examples, along with values for `tiles=` and `attr=`.

 Folium has [default values](https://python-visualization.github.io/folium/modules.html) for many of its parameters.
 Because I find the default zoom level (`zoom_start = 10`) too large to show the continental USA well, the zoom level is set to 5 in the function below.

-> Note: You do not need to be familiar with how Python creates and manipulates `object`s to use Folium or to follow this tutorial.
-It is an important topic for programmers and advanced users, but many people use these tools without delving deeply into Python's implementation of objects.
+To ensure the map is initially located over the center of the continential USA, the `location=` parameter tells Folium to use `center = [40,-96]` -- a list of lat/lon values -- for the middle of the map.

 ```python
 def initMap():